 The BYOD recommendations allow end users to control their own device.
 In comparison, the recommendations for remote and enterprise workers are more restrictive.
 These restrictions are similar to traditional GPO capabilities, so an easy way to configure this profile for enterprise users is to match the implemented GPO policies.
 For remote workers, weigh device security against user experience considerations.

 Many issues in PC management arise from the delivery, integration, and support of applications.
 As end-user demand drives organizations to adopt more applications, these issues only grow in complexity and number.
-Today’s sophisticated user requires control over apps on both personal and corporate-owned devices.
-Windows 10 introduces features and tools to simplify application integration and management.
+Fortunately, Windows 10 introduces features and tools that simplify application integration and management.

 - Whitelist or Blacklist by File Type (executables, scripts, Windows installers, dynamic-link libraries, packaged apps)

 - Apply Granular Whitelists and Blacklists (file hash, version, publisher, directory)

 - Provide Advanced Protection (remove unwanted software, enforce software standardization)

 Deploying Windows 10 fixes, patches, and updates on multiple client servicing plans creates overhead.
 By using branches, you can create a customized deployment schedule based on preference and update sensitivity.
 This section explores the available patch management options.

 The Workspace ONE UEM update service for Windows 10 provides tailored functionality to address the unique constraints of mobility and the cloud.
 Traditional operating system upgrades use a wipe-and-replace model.
 In contrast, the update-as-a-service model pushes periodic operating system and feature updates.
 Windows 10 updates occur on a frequent and dynamic basis to ensure that end users always have access to up-to-date operating system features.

 Windows 10 Patch Management Options